 Gratitude in Action — 3 Practical (and Fun) Ways to Practice Gratitude

-So the question is: How do we PRACTICE gratitude so we can LIVE gratefully?
+So, the question is: How do we PRACTICE gratitude so we can LIVE gratefully?

-Here are three Fall-oriented practical (and fun) ways to put gratitude into ACTION this season.
+Here are three fall-oriented practical (and fun) ways to put gratitude into ACTION this season.

 31 Days of Gratitude Messages

-During the time between Thanksgiving and Christmas, I practice 31 days of gratitude by sending a message of gratitude to 31 people who have significantly impacted my life over the year.
-This is one of my most treasured annual Thanksgiving-Christmas traditions and centers my heart for the season.
+Between Thanksgiving and Christmas, I practice 31 days of gratitude by sending a message of gratitude to 31 people who have significantly impacted my life over the year.
+This is one of my most treasured annual Thanksgiving–Christmas traditions and centers my heart for the season.

 Instead of Black Friday shopping, I spend my Thanksgiving evening making a list of people I am grateful for.
 I identify those people who have impacted my life in a positive way over the past year.
 Then, beginning on the Friday following Thanksgiving, I select one person each day and send them a text message or email.
 My message always begins in the following way: